apache/buildstream-site/content/pages/index.md

 ## How do I get involved?

-BuildStream is a welcoming Free Software project, which means your participation is one of the project goals.
+BuildStream is a welcoming open source project, which means your participation is one of the project goals.
 The BuildStream project welcomes and promotes the participation and contributions of any person.